mapbox/mapbox-gl-native/README.md

 We try to link to as many system-provided libraries as possible.
 When these are unavailable or too outdated, we run a thin build-script layer called [Mason](https://github.com/mapbox/mason) to automate builds, and load precompiled binary packages when possible.

 Be sure to pull down all submodules first:

     git submodule init
     git submodule update

 ## OS X

 On OS X, we are using `zlib`, `SQLite3`, `libcurl` and `libpng` provided by the operating system.
-In addition to that, you need to have the Boost headers installed.
-To install all prerequisites, use [Homebrew](http://brew.sh/) and type `brew install pkg-config boost`.
+In addition to that, you need to have the Boost headers installed and ImageMagick for running tests.
+To install all prerequisites, use [Homebrew](http://brew.sh/) and type `brew install pkg-config boost imagemagick`.

 To create projects, you can run: